elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 The default behavior of a pod in kubernetes is to attempt to keep a container running, something like a web-server, or database.
 If a container exits, kubernetes will try to bring it back up repeatedly until the failure threshold has been met.
 This behavior is controlled by the restartPolicy key in the kubernetes definition file.
 To create multiple pods that run a task to completion, kubernetes jobs come in.
 They are like replicasets for pods that don't need to run indefinitely.
 A job will attempt to create the number of completions specified until it has had the same number of successes.
 The number of pods running at the same time can be set with the parallelism key.

+#### Ingress
+Like a layer 7 load balancer that is built into the kubernetes cluster.
+An Ingress controller is a reverse proxy that can forward requests to the right pods, cluster IPs, etc from outside the cluster.
+Also need a NodePort Service to expose the Nginx service to the external web

 ### Commands - Basic
 ```bash